LR 170X Leadership Dynamics - 3 Hours

 LR 6940 Essentials of Nonprofit Operational Management - 3 Hours

 This course helps students address the operational challenges specific to nonprofit organizations including strategic planning, budgeting, financial statement interpretation, multisite management, communications campaigns and building projects.
-Offered face-to-face/cluster._
+Offered face-to-face/cluster and online.

 LR 6960 Nonprofit Organizational Dynamics - 3 Hours

 The specifics of working for a nonprofit organization are presented.
 Content includes organizational and personal fundraising, nonprofit organizational structures, and nonprofit law and policy.
 Various issues in nonprofit constituency management included are board management, donor relationships and client service.
-Offered face-to-face/cluster._
+Offered face-to-face/cluster and online.

 This is a guided research course in the area of a student's particular interest and is intended to facilitate the research process of the capstone project or integrative paper.
 This would generally be taken the semester before the capstone or integrative paper and would help to facilitate the proposal process.